 Guess, it’s much easier to play with the like-minded.
 Because, you know, a lot of people have the same dream as you do.
 As a solution, you can play in amateurs leagues.

 “There is always a ‘but’ in this imperfect world.” — Anne Bronte

 Of course, a lot of questions arise.
-Where to find players, teams, events and leagues?
+Where to find players, teams, events, and leagues?
 How to communicate with each other?
-How to pay for the participation?
+How to pay for participation?

 The core features for team managers are to create teams, find players, join events, participate in leagues and manage players’ payments.

 League owners appreciate the opportunity to monitor the state of payment.

 You can find the case study on our website.

 First, we’ve managed to implement it in the web version.
 As time went on we observed the changing tendencies when mobile users became more active than desktop ones.
 We had to keep up as well.
 So the decision was to give them the flexibility they needed.
 The only question was which technologies to use.
 We thought we’d kill two birds with one stone… you know, choose what’s best for the app users and saves time plus money of our client.
 The choice fell on React Native.
 You know what, that turned out pretty well!

 Besides, we know how to make it fast!
 Let’s see how it was.